henryliuser/studio1/studio1.md

 -bounce boomerang off walls
 -buffering (especially on walljumps)
 -bananas scale wrong on hitting ceilings
--give hammer an active hitbox
+-use raycast upwards to prevent players from squishing each other -give hammer an active hitbox
 -boomerang sniper can only have X number out at a time -state while attacking melee that means u can’t turn move (only some ig)